-- (1) Employees, appointed officials, and elected officials must use public resources, property, and KCOJ funds for official business only. - (2) Employees, appointed officials, and elected officials are subject to KCOJ policies relating to information technology, as approved by the Supreme Court. - (3) The KCOJ policy prohibiting offensive, intimidating, or harassing material in the workplace applies with equal force to material accessed by, communicated through, or stored upon electronic systems. - (4) Any violation of this policy may result in disciplinary action, up to and including dismissal.
+- Employees, appointed officials, and elected officials must use public resources, property, and KCOJ funds for official business only. - (2) Employees, appointed officials, and elected officials must return all KCOJ property, including but not limited to keys, identification badges, parking badges, and assigned technology hardware, to their appointing authority or designee upon separation of employment or office.
+The KCOJ will consider the failure or refusal of any employee, appointed official, or elected official to return KCOJ property upon separation to constitute theft. - (3) An employee must receive prior approval from his or her appointing authority before removing any KCOJ property, including technology hardware, from his or her workstation.
+An appointing authority may only permit an employee to remove KCOJ property from his or her workstation if there exists a legitimate business need for the removal and may require the employee to return the KCOJ property at any time. - (4) Employees, appointed officials, and elected officials are subject to the Acceptable Use Policy for COJ Information Technology.
+The Acceptable Use Policy for COJ Information Technology shall be available on the HR Intranet site and from the AOC HR Department. - (5) The KCOJ policy prohibiting offensive, intimidating, or harassing material in the workplace applies with equal force to material accessed by, communicated through, or stored upon electronic systems. - (6) Any violation of this policy may result in disciplinary action, up to and including dismissal.
 Matters involving Justices, Judges, Commissioners, and Circuit Court Clerks will be addressed by the appropriate disciplinary authority.